ohnotnow/transmission-client/Readme.md

 For now it only supports getting a list of all current torrents, fetching a specific torrent and adding a new torrent.
 This was all I needed for my purposes in [transcopy](https://github.com/ohnotnow/transcopy).

+If you are a Laravel user, you might want to check out the [Laravel Wrapper](https://github.com/ohnotnow/laravel-transmission).

 # Installing

 Assuming you have [composer](https://getcomposer.org/) available :